ThePrimeagen/web3-smart-contracts/lessons/0_1_intro.md

 very interesting topic to say the least.
 From a personal stand point, I think its just interesting.
 I think every developer should at least play with it and see how it goes.
+* It very well may disrupt everything that we understand today.
+* It very well may never go anywhere

 <br />
 <br />